Skip to main content

 abโˆ’cd=adโˆ’bcbd\frac{a}{b} - \frac{c}{d} = \frac{ad - bc}{bd}

-In practice we use the Least Common Multiple (LCM) of the denominators so numbers stay smaller, then scale the numerators.
-The Operations tab shows the LCM, scaled numerators, and simplified result.
-Multiplication and division do not need a common denominator:
+In practice we use the Least Common Multiple (LCM) of the denominators so intermediate numerators stay smaller, then scale.
+The Operations tab lists that LCM and the scaled fractions in its Steps panel.

 abร—cd=acbd\frac{a}{b} \times \frac{c}{d} = \frac{ac}{bd}